Welcome to Class 5

 Class 5 will look at materials and their properties this term, focusing on a range of mini experiments.
 We will use our prediction, observation and recording skills.

-Class 5 look forward to lunchtime Doodle Club and Book Club.
-All clubs have Class 5 leaders, Pupils use BLP (Building Learning Power) skills to manage and organise these clubs with the support of Mrs Smith.
+Class 5 look forward to lunchtime responsibilities.
+Pupils take on the role of librarians, tray monitors and playground buddies.
+Pupils use BLP (Building Learning Power) skills to manage and organise these clubs with the support of Mrs Smith.